will-crocker/Latin-101/reading3.md

 What are the person, number, tense, mood, and voice of collecti sunt (line 2)?
 Its perfect indicative active, in the third person plural.

 What type of clause is cum id Troianī vidērunt (lines 4-5) and what part of speech is cum?
-Cum in this sentence is describing the time and is indicative
+This is a subordinate clause, Cum in this sentence is describing the time and is indicative.

 What case is ei in line 6 and what function does it play in the sentence?
-It is in  The Dative and is describing what resukted from the action of the verb.
+It is in  The dative singular and is a repetition of what what Cassandra is saying

 What irregular verb does exierunt (line 7) come from?
 It comes from exire, which means to exit.